Ambridge Mann

 Ambridge Mann, sometimes called Ambridge-Horace Mann or Horace Mann-Ambridge, is a neighborhood in northwestern Gary, Indiana.
 It is bounded by the Grand Calumet River on the north, by Grant Street on the east, by Chase Street on the west, and by the Norfolk Southern railroad on the south.
 Adjacent areas include an industrial district to the north, Downtown West to the east, Tolleston to the south, and Brunswick to the west.
 As of 2000, Ambridge Mann had a population of 6,236, which was 96.3% African-American.
 Located just south of Interstate 90, the neighborhood can be seen while passing Buchanan Street.

 The neighborhood is home to Gary's only hospital, Methodist Northlake.
-Schools in Ambridge Mann include Vohr Elementary and the Martin Luther King, Jr. Academy, an alternative high school.
 A 7-acre city park, Ambridge Park, provides public access to the Grand Calumet waterfront.
 In May 2011, the Gary Board of Public Works and Safety announced it was moving forward with plans to construct a bicycle trail that would run along the Grand Calumet from Gary's western border to Ambridge Park.
 This is part of a larger Gary Green Link project, which will develop bicycle trails throughout the city.

 Ambridge Mann was formerly considered to comprise two distinct neighborhoods, Ambridge and Horace Mann, lying north and south of 5th Avenue respectively.
-Ambridge took its name from the American Bridge Works, a subsidiary of U.S. Steel located on the north bank of the Grand Calumet River; Horace Mann was named after a school in the neighborhood.
+Ambridge took its name from the American Bridge Works, a subsidiary of U.S. Steel located on the north bank of the Grand Calumet River, and which also give its name to an elementary school in the neighborhood.
+Horace Mann was likewise named after a school in the neighborhood.
 The area was whites-only until the early 1970s, when the heavily Jewish community was replaced by middle-class African-Americans.
 Many former inhabitants of Ambridge Mann migrated to Miller Beach during this period.
 The neighborhood had a population of 8,920 in 1970.